Table of contents

 select-fire-store-google-cloud-platform

 We are now going to create a database.
 Click Create Database.
-Next, choose Native Mode.
+Next, select Native Mode.
 Then select the nearest location and click Create Database.

 create-database-firestore-google-cloud